Table of Contents

 Common Pipeline Coverage Challenges

-Inaccurate or incomplete CRM data undermines coverage calculations.
+Data Quality and CRM Hygiene challenges undermine coverage calculations through inaccurate or incomplete CRM data.
 Opportunities with incorrect values, outdated stages, or missing close dates create false confidence in pipeline health.

-Some organizations maintain artificially high coverage ratios by retaining low-probability opportunities.
+Overstuffed Pipeline Syndrome occurs when organizations maintain artificially high coverage ratios by retaining low-probability opportunities.
 This approach creates misleading metrics and diverts attention from higher-quality prospects.

 Strategies for Improving Pipeline Coverage